strimzi/strimzi.github.io/index.md

 * [0.4.0](https://github.com/strimzi/strimzi-kafka-operator/releases/tag/0.4.0)

-Older releases can be found in the [Downloads](/downloads) page
+Older releases can be found in the [Downloads](/downloads) page.

 # Documentation

 * [Master](/docs/master/)
 * [0.4.0](/docs/0.4.0/)

-Documentation for older releases can be found in the [Documentation](/documentation) page
+Documentation for older releases can be found in the [Documentation](/documentation) page.

 # Getting help